danielle076/java_advanced/src/K_Interfaces/readme.md

 The interface methods `animalSound()` and `sleep()` do not have a body.

-`Pig.java` "implements" the Animal interface
+`Pig.java` "implements" the Animal interface.

     class Pig implements Animal {
         public void animalSound() {